 Believers in the living God, Creator of the Heavens and the earth know that man was created in the image of an unfathomable God.
 Many people believe that bearing the Imago Dei means we are a tripartite unification of mind, body, and spirit.
 This goes hand in hand with the trinitarian doctrine they have been taught and probably continue to teach.
 Though the concept of a Trinity can help us to remember that God is Father, Son, and Holy Spirit, the Bible never mentions a trinity.
 This same doctrine can also complicate things for most believers.
-No verse in the bible mentions a Trinity, or conveys the message that God is three persons.
-I recall the popular hymn “Holy, Holy, Holy” in which the LORD God is worshipped and referred to as a “God in three persons” and a “blessed trinity”.
+No verse in the bible speaks of a Trinity or conveys the message that God is three persons.
+I recall the famous hymn “Holy, Holy, Holy,” in which the LORD God is worshipped and referred to as a “God in three persons” and a “blessed trinity.”

-In the book of John, in the first chapter, it is written “in the beginning was the Word and the Word was with God…”.
+In the book of John, in the first chapter, it is written: “in the beginning was the Word and the Word was with God…”.
 So it would seem as though there were two entities (the first being God and the second being “the Word”—who was with God)…right?
 But remember, we should live by every word that proceeds from the mouth of God.
 Every word and every sentence matters!
 The Bible becomes clear when we learn to harmonize it such that the contradictions arising from our misconceptions are resolved.
-That same passage of scripture we just read in John Chapter 1 verse 1 continues by saying “and the Word was God”.
-Therefore, while it would initially seem as though there were two, they were in fact one!
-John Chapter 1 further continues saying “He (this Word) was in the beginning with God and created everything…and the word (which was God) became flesh (in the form of Jesus Christ who was also called “Emmanuel” meaning “God with us”) and (this Word who became flesh) dwelt among us and we beheld His glory as of the only begotten son of God.”.
+That same passage of scripture we just read in John Chapter 1, verse 1 continues by adding, “and the Word was God.”
+Therefore, while it would initially seem as though there were two, they were, in fact, one!
+John Chapter 1 further continues saying “He (referring to “the Word”) was in the beginning with God and created everything, and the Word (which was God) became flesh (in the form of Jesus Christ who was also called “Emmanuel” meaning “God with us”) and (this Word who became flesh) dwelt among us, and we beheld His glory as of the only begotten son of God.”
 This is a summary of John chapter 1 verses 1-14.
-The passage explains that God and Jesus are really the one true God.
+The passage explains that God and Jesus are, in fact, the one true God.

-There are many other verses that support this, such as Isaiah 9 verses 6-7 which say “For unto us a Child is born, Unto us a Son is given; And the government will be upon His shoulder.
-And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.” …What?
-Why would a child be named”Mighty God” and “Everlasting Father”?
+Many other verses support this, such as Isaiah 9 verses 6-7, which say, “For unto us a Child is born, Unto us a Son is given; And the government will be upon His shoulder.
+And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.”
+Now, why would a child be named”Mighty God” and “Everlasting Father”?
 How can a human child be the everlasting Father?
-Or how about Hebrews Chapter 1 verses 8-12 which read…
+Or how about Hebrews Chapter 1 verses 8-12 which read:

 But to the Son He says: